-Panasonic FZ1000 versus Panasonic LX100
+Panasonic FZ1000 vs LX100

-The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in June 2014 and September 2014.
+The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in June 2014 and September 2014.
 Both the FZ1000 and the LX100 are fixed lens compact cameras that are based on an one-inch (FZ1000) and a Four Thirds (LX100) sensor.
-The FZ1000 has a resolution of 20 megapixel, whereas the LX100 provides 12.7 MP.
+The FZ1000 has a resolution of 20 megapixels, whereas the LX100 provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (44 percent) than the Panasonic FZ1000.
 Moreover, the LX100 is substantially lighter (53 percent) than the FZ1000.
 In this context, it is worth noting that neither the FZ1000 nor the LX100 are weather-sealed.